JuliaDynamics/ConcurrentSim.jl/README.md

 SimJulia
 ========

-Process oriented simulation library written in Julia
+Process oriented simulation library written in Julia inspired by the Python library SimPy.

+Tests are identical to the examples in the SimPy documentation.